fulldecent/swift6-module-template/Recipe.md

         4. Click “Create"

+    5. Set up the module as shared (the same as how Alamofire does)

+        1. Select Product -> Scheme -> Manage Schemes...

+        2. Click "Shared" for the "iOS Example" scheme

+        3. Click "Close"

-    5. Use the directory layout structure like Alamofire
+    6. Use the directory layout structure like Alamofire

         1. Use Terminal.app to rename folders